Reza-1988/DailyCoding/100-Days-of-Codes/049-automated-job-application-bot-selenium/README.md

         - Figur out how to click Sign In button and navigate Sign In page.
    4. Figure out how to automatically log in to LinkedIn using Selenium with you LinkedIn account.
      - Locate and fill in the username(email or phone) and password fields.
-     - Trigger the Sign In button to log into your LinkedIn account automatically.
+     - Trigger the Sign-In button to log into your LinkedIn account automatically.
 3. **Apply for a Job**
    - Use Selenium to automatically apply to the first job that only requires you to enter your phone number.
 4. **Apply for all the jobs**